-Simply put, a project may face with internal and external constraints.
+Simply put, a project may face internal and external constraints.

-- Technical, technology and budget are example for internal project constraints.
+- Technical, technology and budget are an example of internal project constraints.

 - Financial, marketing are example for internal corporate constraints.

 - Laws, regulations and environments are example for external constraints.

 What are the Benefits of Conducting a Feasibility Study?

 Organizations need feasibility studies before to start a project or decide to make an investment.
 Because such decisions require allocating resources and spending money.
 A feasibility study might change or modify the project’s scope based on the inputs.
 Therefore conducting a study always helps to prevent the company from risks and uncertainties.

 Below are some key benefits of conducting a feasibility study;